Meaningful Participation Requirements

 For questions, please contact: BCM MOC Program

-As an ABMS Portfolio Program Sponsor, the BCM MOC Program recognizes quality and safety improvement activities being conducted by ABMS diplomates (physicians and medical specialists certified by participating ABMS Member Boards) and physician assistants (PA) (certified by the National Commission on Certification of Physician Assistants) in their practices and health care organizations to help them earn continuing certification (MOC) credit for their work.
+As an ABMS Portfolio Program Sponsor, the BCM MOC Program recognizes quality improvement and patient safety activities conducted by ABMS diplomates (physicians and medical specialists certified by participating ABMS Member Boards) and physician assistants (PA) (certified by the National Commission on Certification of Physician Assistants) within their practices and health care organizations.
+These activities help participants earn continuing certification (MOC) for their work.

-The BCM MOC Program can contribute to organizational goals by encouraging and supporting physician/PA engagement in practice-level activities that result in improvement.
-Accepting improvement activities that are underway alleviates the need for physicians/PAs to seek out external pathways for continuing certification, which allows them to keep their focus on the care of their patients.
+The BCM MOC Program supports organizational goals by encouraging physician and PA engagement in practice-level improvement activities.
+Accepting ongoing improvement initiatives reduces the need for physicians/PAs to seek out external pathways for continuing certification, allowing them to focus on patient care.

-In order for a physician/PA project participant (including the Project Lead) to qualify for MOC Part 4 or NCCPA Category 1 PI-CME credit consideration, evidence of their participation in the QI activity/project must meet and be submitted in accordance with Meaningful Participation Requirements, as described below.
-Additionally, the respective QI activity/project must meet stated QI Activity Requirements.
+To qualify for MOC Part 4/Improving Health and Health Care (IHHC) or NCCPA Category 1 PI-CME credit, physician/PA participants seeking credit (including the Project Lead if applicable) must independently demonstrate meaningful participation in the QI Activity/Project.
+Evidence of meaningful participation must meet and be submitted in accordance with the Meaningful Participation Requirements outlined below.
+Additionally, the QI Activity/Project itself must meet stated QI Activity Requirements.

-To view a full description of the Project Lead's role and responsibilities (including those of the project participant and the BCM MOC Program), refer to the MOC Roles and Responsibilities list.
+For a full description of the roles and responsibilities of the Project Lead, Project Participant, and the BCM MOC Program, refer to the MOC Roles and Responsibilities page.

 Updated: January 2024